Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: Deep Learning for Time Series

-\textbf{Architecture} is shown in Fig.~\ref{fig:lstm}.
+\textbf{Architecture} of the deep learner {with the relevant hyperparameters per building block is shown in} Fig.~\ref{fig:lstm}.
 A high-level reasoning for this architecture is explained as follows: we start with an LSTM to learn long occurring patterns, then we use a fully connected deep neural network to extract additional learning features from these occurring patterns.
 We drop some inputs at random to minimize overfitting and then we use another LSTM to learn any long term patterns from these additional features.
 These learnings are fed to the output layer, which uses the softmax activation function.
 The output of this function is a predicted class with the highest likelihood as motivated earlier.